antoine77340/Youtube-8M-WILLOW/README.md

 For more details about our models,  please read our arXiv paper: ... .

-The code is built on top of the Google Youtube-8M starter code (https://github.com/google/youtube-8m) Please look at their README to see the needed dependencies to run the code.
+The code is built on top of the Google Youtube-8M starter code (https://github.com/google/youtube-8m) Please look at their README to see the needed dependencies to run the code (mainly Tensorflow 1.0).

 You will additionally only need to have the pandas python library installed.